- About the call

-- Civil society (e.g. local and community organisations, non-governmental organisations, not-for-profit organisations and inhabitants).
+- Civil society (e.g. local and community organisations, non-governmental organisations, not-for-profit organisations, urban communities and inhabitants).

 The expected project duration is three years i.e. the project duration applied for may not exceed 36 months.
 Note: some countries also impose a minimum project duration, please check the regional/national eligibility guidelines for further requirements.